newsuk/nuk-wp-phpcs-config/README.md

 	<rule ref="NewsUK"/>
 </ruleset>
 ```
+💡 *It is recommended to use the `NewsUK` ruleset as it is without customising or overriding rules unless necessary.*

 ## Override or add custom rules
 You can also override or add custom rules to the config as follows.